eoinom/AllAboutErik/src/data/musical-journey/musical-friends/musical-friends.md

     orderNo: 8
     text: >-
       A guy walked into my office on Kearny Street, claiming to be a songwriter.
-      He had met Peter Kraemer of the Sopwith Camel, who had sent him over to see me.
       I agreed to listen to a few of his songs, and after I did he asked me what I thought.
+He listened but seemed somewhat skeptical and left saying he would think about my comments.
 Surprisingly, he called the very next day and said he’d done rewrites on the songs and would I listen again?
     thumbnailImg: >-
       https://res.cloudinary.com/all-about-erik/image/upload/v1571091738/Musical%20Journey/Musical%20Friends/Brian-Elliot_f705gw.jpg
   - imgOrientation: landscape